 As a Student Visa Holder, you must attend all classes and any other activities that are part of your courses for example, excursions.
-Teachers will record your attendance at classes on a class roll at the beginning and end of each lesson.
+Teachers will record your attendance in classes on a class roll at the beginning and end of each lesson.
 The class rolls will be checked every week by administration personnel.

-If, you cannot come to classes because you are sick, or other serious reasons, you must tell our Student Services Officer on 02 9199 8589 immediately.
-If you are absent because you are sick, you should always get a medical certificate from your doctor and show this to the Student Services Officer when you come back to school
+If, you cannot come to classes because you are sick, or other serious reasons, you must tell our Student Services Officer on (02) 9146 6358 immediately.
+If you are absent because you are sick, you should always get a medical certificate from your doctor and show this to the Student Services Officer when you come back to college.

-If students are late for class more than 15 minutes for any reason, they will lose 1 hour of attendance for that lesson.
+If students are late for class more than 15 minutes for any reason, they will be marked absent for the whole session.